Effects of Family Nonuniversal Z' Boson on Leptonic Decays of Higgs and Weak Bosons: Constraints

 If instead only one of the flavor-changing couplings is nonvanishing at a time, we can get its upper limit also from~Fig.\,\ref{bll-limits}, in view of $\epsilon_{\sf C}^{llZ}$ in~Eq.\,(\ref{epsilonllZ}).
 Accordingly, the limits on $|b_{\sf C}^{e\mu,\mu e}|$, $|b_{\sf C}^{e\tau,\tau e}|$, and $|b_{\sf C}^{\mu\tau,\tau\mu}|$ are the same as those on $|b_{\sf C}^{ee}|$, $|b_{\sf C}^{ee}|$, and $|b_{\sf C}^{\mu \mu}|$, respectively, for \,${\sf C}=L$ or~$R$.\, As we will see later, there may be stronger bounds on some of these individual flavor-changing couplings from other measurements, depending on the $Z'$ mass.

-Since $Z'$-mediated diagrams can contribute to \,$e^+e^-\to l^+l^-$\, scattering, its data can provide additional restrictions on the $Z'$ couplings.
+Since $Z'$-mediated diagrams can contribute at tree level to \,$e^+e^-\to l^+l^-$\, scattering, its data can provide additional restrictions on the $Z'$ couplings.
 Here we will use LEP-II measurements at various center-of-mass energies above the $Z$ pole, from 130 to~207~GeV\,~\cite{Alcaraz:2006mx}.
 In the absence of $Z$-$Z'$ mixing, the amplitude if \,$l\neq e$\, is

 where $\alpha$ is the electromagnetic fine-structure constant, the lepton masses have been neglected, $\Gamma_{Z,Z'}$ denote the total widths, the plus sign of the $t$-channel term follows from Fermi statistics, \,$s=\bigl(p_{e^+}^{}+p_{e^-}^{}\bigr){}^2$,\, and \,$t=\bigl(p_{e^-}^{}-p_{l^-}^{}\bigr){}^2$.\,